rajabishek/java-essentials/manuscript/03_oops.md

 > - Words object and instance used interchangeably.
 > - Classes contain both data and associated code.
 > - The data, or variables, defined within a class without the static keyword are called instance variables because each instance of the class (that is, each object of the class) contains its own copy of these variables thus making the data for one object separate and unique from the data of another.
+> - The code is contained within methods.